 Car Inspection in WashingtonPage OverviewWashington's Department of Ecology reports that cars and other vehicles are the state's worst source of air pollution.
 Therefore, Washington tests vehicle emission control systems in some counties to ensure registered cars and trucks are running properly and are not polluting unnecessarily.
 Before you can register a vehicle in these counties, the auto will need to pass an emissions inspection.

 Hybrid vehicles that get 50 mpg or better in the city are exempt from emissions testing.
-But emissions testing is required for other gasoline and diesel vehicles registered in the following Washington counties:
+But emissions testing is required for some other gasoline and diesel vehicles registered in the following Washington counties:

 Your car will need to be retested every 2 years.
 If it's your turn, your registration renewal notice will indicate that you need an emissions inspection in order to renew.

 In addition to registration, Washington vehicles also need to be tested for emissions when either of the following happens: